google/closure-templates/documentation/reference/file-declarations.md

 ## import

-This command allows you to import protos and templates from other Soy files.
+This command allows you to import templates and external functions from other Soy files, and protos.

 Syntax: